It’s the same story for most people who book a mariachi band…

-Each mariachi band will set their own rates, but expect a fee of £600+ for two 45-minute sets, plus travel expenses if applicable (for a 3–4 piece band).
+Each mariachi band will set their own rates, but the usual Mariachi band hire prices are a fee of £600+ for two 45-minute sets, plus travel expenses if applicable (for a 3–4 piece band).

 As always, be wary of musicians charging significantly less, as they may not have the skill to deliver a great performance.

 Do I have to pay travel fees/porterage?